SublimeText/CoffeeScript/README.md

 		Enable Compiling on save.
 It will compile into the same folder.
 	*/
 ,	"compileOnSave": true
+	/*
+		Enable outputting the results of the compiled coffeescript in a panel */
+,	"showOutputOnSave": false

 }
 ```

 # Special Thanks